Polar Blast Tubing

 - More than 3 football fields in length

-- 11 state-of-the-art SMI snowmaking fan guns to keep the chutes stocked with snow
+- 11 state-of-the-art SMI snowmaking fan guns to keep the lanes in great conditions

-- A new lodge building that provides a place to stop in and enjoy a snack, or warm up with a cup of hot chocolate on a snowy day
+- New lodge building so riders can take a break and warm up with a cup of hot coco

 SNOW TUBING OPTIONS